-- For lane closures related to this project, check the King County construction update report for SR 520.
+- For lane and ramp closures related to this project, check the King County construction update report for SR 520.

 - This project is scheduled to be complete in fall 2014.